 Note: All Hamline K-12 World Language candidates (German and Spanish) are expected to have a proficiency level on the ACTFL scale of at least advanced low.
-To ensure that language proficiency does not become a barrier toward licensure and program-completion, incoming teacher candidates must take the ACTFL oral proficiency interview (OPI) by the end of Semester 1.
-Candidates who score intermediate high may be given opportunities to acquire language proficiency through alternative means, and will work with their academic adviser to discuss the merits of a petition request.
+To ensure that language proficiency does not become a barrier toward licensure and program-completion, incoming teacher candidates must take the ACTFL oral proficiency interview (OPI) by the end of Semester I. Candidates who score intermediate high may be given opportunities to acquire language proficiency through alternative means, and will work with their academic adviser to discuss the merits of a petition request.
 Candidates who score intermediate high or below may be advised to exit the program or pursue other career options.

 - GED 7801 Introduction to Advanced Teacher Thinking

 - GED 7815 Schools and Society

 - GED 7825 Educational Psychology

 - GED 7862 Education and Cultural Diversity

 - GED 7867 Theory to Practice

-- GED 7871 Teaching Literacy in the Middle and Secondary School 5-12
+- GED 7871 Teaching Literacy in the Middle and Secondary School 5-12 (ESL licensure candidates meet this requirement through ESL content courses)

 - GED 7872 Exceptionality

-- GED 7888 English Learners in the Mainstream
+- GED 7888 English Learners in the Mainstream (ESL licensure candidates meet this requirement through ESL content courses)

 - GED 7050 Student Teaching Seminar

 - GED 7896 Student Teaching K-12